jindalvishal09/AWS/README.md

-# AWS
+# AWS Hand On
-AWS Cloud hand on
+This repository contains hands on examples for AWS Cloud Services